 Ann Mara brings to the MECPATHS team a qualified background in Education and Programme Management.
 She holds a Higher Diploma in Education from Trinity College Dublin and a Masters in International Development from Kimmage Manor.
 Ann has worked in Education and Global Development since graduating from college in 1995.
 She lived in sub-Saharan Africa for 8 years and worked as a teacher in Lesotho, director of a community-based Leadership Training Programme in Tanzania, and most recently, as founder and director of a Resource Mobilisation Department at a hospital in Kenya.
 Ann also lived and worked in the US for 9 years with an International Relief and Development Organisation, which included responsibility for Programme Management, Training, and Strategic Planning.
 She moved back to Ireland full-time in 2015 and has joined the MECPATHS team as Education Coordinator with responsibility for project management.

 John P. (JP) O’ Sullivan joined MECPATHS with a qualified background in Social Work.
 Initially engaged to design and develop programmes for the Mental Health Services, JP was responsible for the establishment of a community-based back to work programme in North Cork which supported the return of young adults to their own communities and a restoration of wellness.
 With an early experience of working in India as a student Social Worker he spent eight years working in International Development.
 As a student Social Worker, JP initially focused on Child Protection Policy Development, Good Practice Programme Management/Implementation and then professionally progressed into Programme Leadership, Monitoring & Evaluation, International Grant Development & Management and Directorship with responsibility for Strategic Planning, Organisational Growth, Policy Development and Best Practice.
 JP enjoys connecting with people and building relationships.
 JP also works in Marketing and Consultancy for International non-profits and Social Enterprises.
-He joined The MECPATHS team as a research consultant and also manages Networks and Communications.
+He joined The MECPATHS team as a research consultant and also manages Networks and Communications and Volunteers.